gianlucaborello/aws-ssh-config/README.md

 ```

-By default, the SSH user is calculated from a regular expression based on the AMI name.
+By default, the ssh user is calculated from a regular expression based on the AMI name.
 If no matches are found, a warning is printed on standard error and one can edit the script and add the rule to the `AMIS_TO_USER` dictionary:

 ```
 gianluca@sid:~$ python aws-ssh-config.py > ~/.ssh/config